robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???
 The final step in DFD construction is to look for opportunities to simplify!
 Here are some pointers to do so.

-First, Consolidate data flows that always flow together
+First, consolidate data flows that always flow together.
+In a given direction, two DFD elements should only be connected with a single dataflow.
+Lable the dataflow with the most critical data exchanged between the DFD elements in a given scenario.
+This simplification will result in better automated threat generation using a DFD.
+We will look at threat generation shortly.

+Second, there is a natural tendency to want to partition processes based on functions or classes.
+Avoid the urge to do this.
+From a threat analysis perspective, if different program modules reside within the same shared memory area at execution time, splitting them into separate processes is useless.
+Processes in your DFD diagram should correspond to the runtime processes that would appear in your task manager, when software is executing.

+Finally, DFDs are not appropriate to show time dependencies or sequence of messages.
+UML sequence diagrams or swimlane diagrams would be more appropriate in that case.
+So avoid creating a sequence of messages using dataflows.
+Remember that Dataflows are labeled with just the data that is transferred.

 ---
 class: middle
 # DFD Modeling Summary
-- DFDs depict data flows from sources to sinks with transformations along the way.
+- DFDs depict dataflows from sources to sinks with transformations along the way.
-Trust boundaries intersecting these data flows.
+Trust boundaries intersect data flows.
 - Hierarchical structuring (Levels) allows system analysis at different levels of abstraction
+It also helps in DFD construction through successive refinement.

+???
+In summary, we discussed why we want to construct DFDs, how to construct DFDs and how to refine and simplify DFDs.

+In the next video we will look at how we can use DFDs to identify threats.

 ---
 class: middle, center